FutureOfNantes/NextJS_Demo/README.md

 This DID will allow governance and data flow into the space using [GAIA-X ecosystem] (https://www.gaia-x.eu/)

 1. Why do we want to set up this community?
 2. The description must be fairly short, simple and an iterative process, to produce a living document, contributed to and edited over time as it evolves.
+3. State:
+ - [X] Draft - still in draft stage
+ - [ ] Review - finalized and open for further community input.
+It can go back to the draft stage.
+ - [ ] Submitted - staged to go through the proposal process.
+The voting period is set.
+ - [ ] Pending Vote - in vote stage
+ - [ ] Accepted - went through with a number of votes needed
+ - [ ] Rejected - rejected.
+Back to the drawing boards or abandoned
+ - [ ] Completed - Team has implemented the proposal